Polarion/com.polarion.alm.extensions.widgets/README.md

 The first field of all CSV records must be date formatted as `yyyy-MM-dd`, other fields must be integers.
 The file does not have to be sorted and there might be gaps in dates.

+Example CSV file named `chart_example.csv` is in the `docs` folder.
+It is derived from real report of the number of sent and received mails to a shared mailbox.

 #### Parameters

 - *Title*: chart title (can be empty)
 - *Data Source*
-  - *Data Location*: path within main Subversion repository (e.g. `/TestProject/.polarion/reports/data.csv`)
+  - *Data Location*: path within main Subversion repository (e.g. `/TestProject/.polarion/reports/chart_example.csv`)
   - *Field Separator*: CSV field separator
 - *Additional Data Sources*
   - *Data Source*